-Unless the AAA in its discretion determines otherwise or the parties agree otherwise, the Expedited Procedures shall be applied in any case where no disclosed claim or counterclaim exceeds \$75,000, exclusive of interest and arbitration costs.
-Parties may also agree to use the Expedited Procedures in cases involving claims in excess of \$75,000.
-The Expedited Procedures shall be applied as described in Section 53 through 57 of these rules, in addition to any other portion of these rules that is not in conflict with the Expedited Procedures.
+Unless the AAA in its discretion determines otherwise, the Expedited Procedures shall be applied in any case where no disclosed claim or counterclaim exceeds \$50,000, exclusive of interest and arbitration costs.
+Parties may also agree to using the Expedited Procedures in cases involving claims in excess of \$50,000.
+The Expedited Procedures shall be applied as described in Sections 56 through 60 of these rules, in addition to any other portion of these rules that is not in conflict with the Expedited Procedures.

-All other cases shall be administered in accordance with Sections 1 through 52 of these rules.
+All other cases shall be administered in accordance with Sections 1 through 55 of these rules.